Summary

 If your business requires an appraisal to qualify for an SBA loan, there are additional standards from the SBA one must follow.
 Those requirements are laid out in the SBA’s standard operating procedures and include that:

-- The lender must request for the valuation to be prepared.
-A valuation requested by, and prepared for, the applicant or seller will not be acceptable for the purposes of the SBA loan procurement process.
+- The lender must request that the valuation be prepared.
+A valuation requested by and prepared for the applicant or seller will not be acceptable for the purposes of the SBA loan procurement process.

-- The lender must specify the exact scope of work needed to the valuator so that such an individual has a complete understanding of whether the transaction is an asset purchase or stock purchase.
-Additionally, the valuator should know the components included as part of the sale.
+- The lender must specify the exact scope of work needed for the valuator so that such an individual understands whether the transaction is an asset purchase or a stock purchase.
+Additionally, the valuator should know the components included in the sale.

 - The final business appraisal must display the valuator’s opinion of the business value.
 Additionally, the valuator must include his or her qualifications and signature on the appraisal.

-- The appraisal must be conducted in accordance with the most updated Uniform Standards of Professional Appraisal Practice (USPAP) requirements.
+- The appraisal must be conducted in accordance with the most up-to-date Uniform Standards of Professional Appraisal Practice (USPAP) requirements.
 This entity provides the standards that dictate the ethics and performance of valuators in the United States.
+The SBA wants your valuation done by a certified business appraiser.

 - Certified Business Appraiser (CBA) accredited through the Institute of Business Appraisers;